 Boston, Massachusetts Social Security Disability Lawyer

 The unemployment rate for individuals with disabilities living in Boston is 19.7%, according to the U.S. Census Bureau.
 Unfortunately, the poverty rate among this group is also high, at 35.9%.
 The Law Offices of Russell J. Goldsmith provides legal representation to people applying for Social Security Disability Insurance (SSDI) benefits, who are unable to work due to various mental or physical conditions.
-With 25 years of experience handling Social Security claims, knowledgeable attorney Russell J. Goldsmith has been representing Boston's disabled in their Social Security disability claims and appeals.Overview of the SSDI System
+With 26 years of experience handling Social Security claims, Attorney Russell J. Goldsmith has been representing Boston's disabled in their Social Security disability claims and appeals.Overview of the SSDI System

 Social Security Disability Insurance (SSDI) is a government program that provides financial support to workers with long-term disabilities of one year or more who cannot work.
 It is funded by Federal Insurance Contributions Act (FICA) taxes, which are paid by both employees and employers from their payroll taxes.
 Once they are approved for benefits, SSDI beneficiaries will receive Medicare coverage after two years.
 In addition, beneficiaries may be eligible for education and training assistance, as well as work incentives, which allow them to test their ability to work without losing their benefits.
 Family members of disabled workers may also receive benefits, if certain eligibility requirements are met, including spouses, parents, and children.
 To qualify for SSDI benefits, an applicant must meet the non-medical and medical requirements.Non-Medical Requirements